What do I do with my preschooler?

 (None of these products were free for me, no companies paid for a review, and all reviews are my honest opinion)

-At first glance I thought this was simply a letter per day and cute craft to go with it.
-However when I got my own copy, I realized it is so much more.
-The first half of the book is fully scripted co-op preschool plan, and a fully scripted preschool at home section.
+At first glance, I thought this was simply a letter per day and a cute craft to go with it.
+However, when I got my copy, I realized it is so much more.
+The first half of the book is a fully scripted co-op preschool plan and a fully scripted preschool-at-home section.
 You don’t have to have a co-op to do this; it’s set up for co-op or at home.
 It also has 5 crafts for the different liturgical seasons.
-All that is before the Letter Lessons in the book, which indeed are super cute crafts PLUS a description of what the letter topic is, a scripture quote for the letter and a saint for the letter.
+All that is before the Letter Lessons in the book, which indeed are super cute crafts PLUS a description of what the letter topic is, a scripture quote for the letter, and a saint for the letter.
 I love this book; I also love crafts.
 The crafts are both the strong point and the downside to this book.
-If you really don’t have time to pull out several supplies for each craft, then this book may not be for you.
+If you don’t have time to pull out several supplies for each craft, then this book may not be for you.
 If your preschooler loves crafts and loves to be creative, and you need some fun, better-than-just-worksheets activities for them- this is what you want.

 Pros: FUN, crafty, religion for preschoolers, letters